 How does CDD effectively help with AML Compliance?

-Customer Due Diligence that is otherwise known as CDD in banking and financial vernacular is an important aspect of AML compliance.
-There are various international regulators that have strict guidelines issued over the years in order to clamp down not only money laundering but to make its harder for funds to be transferred for carrying out terror activities.
-Some of the major global organisations that have set forth this kind of regulations include United States’ Federal Financial Institutions Examinations Council on Customer Due Diligence (FFEIC) and the Financial Action Task Force (FATF) are among some of the major global organisations to set forth the regulations to combat financial crimes.
+CDD or customer due diligence in the banking sector and other financial firms is an important aspect of AML compliance.
+There are various international regulators that have strict guidelines issued over the years in order to clamp down money laundering and transference of funds for terrorist activities.
+United States’ Federal Financial Institutions Examinations Council on Customer Due Diligence (FFEIC) and the Financial Action Task Force (FATF) are among some of the major global organisations to set forth the regulations to combat financial crimes.

 Beneficial Ownership & AML Compliance

-A Financial institute or fund managing entity also need to identify the ‘beneficial owner’ of assets, accounts or funds that are being handled.
-This kind of authentication is necessary because in many cases customers that show up to a front desk are actually fronting someone else or are acting on behalf of another person in a particular transaction.
-This kind of transactional behavior is showcased because the “beneficial owner” want to hide their identity with regard to the assets handled by your organization.
-This protocol CDD requires you to establish the ownership structure of a company, partnership or trust.
+A financial institute or fund managing entity also needs to identify the ‘beneficial owner’ of respective assets and accounts in question.
+This kind of authentication is necessary because in many cases customers that show up at a front desk are actually acting on behalf of another person in a particular transaction.
+This kind of transactional behavior is showcased because the beneficial owner wants to conceal their identity.
+This protocol of customer due diligence in banking requires you to establish the ownership structure of a company, and partnership.

-Shufti Pro is a perfect solution for banking organization and financial institutions that are looking to adapt AML Compliance in addition to Customer Due Diligence.
-We offer an Artificial Intelligence based SaaS product that not only provides AML Compliance but KYC services as well to make entire process of customer onboarding and transaction monitoring hassle free for our clients.
+Shufti Pro is a perfect solution for banking organisations and financial institutions that are looking to adopt AML Compliance in addition to customer due diligence.
+We offer an artificial intelligence-based SaaS product that not only provides AML compliance but KYC services as well to make the entire process of customer onboarding and transaction monitoring hassle-free for businesses around the globe.